Linking youth with the arts, journalism, and each other across Louisville's

 metropolitan area.

-WE EMERGED TO ADDRESS:
+WE EMERGED TO ADDRESS

 • increased interest in arts and creativity among young people,

-• precipitous decline in arts education,
+• precipitous decline in arts education and attention to writing,

 • continued inequities in access to the arts and media by marginalized populations,